boulevard23/Jigglypuff/README.md

 Error correction code (ECC) is a systematic way of building codes that could detect and correct multiple random symbols.
 It viewed as cyclic BCH codes, where encoding symbols are derived from the coefficients of a polynomial constructed by multiplying p(x) with a cyclic generator polynomial, which gives rise to efficient decoding algorithms.

-### 2. Demonstrate decode function by transferring voice frequency to text.
+### 2. Demonstrate decode function by transferring voice frequency to text.(2 weeks)

 ### 3. Do the test on smart phones.
-To see if we can get the right text by choosing a specific voice frequency (handled by FSK).
+To see if we can get the right text by choosing a specific voice frequency (handled by FSK).(1 week)

-### 4. Testing if we can use FSK algorithm to transfer any text information to the voice frequency, and vice versa.
+### 4. Testing if we can use FSK algorithm to transfer any text information to the voice frequency, and vice versa.(1 weeks)

-### 5. By adding the white noise, our group implement security function and test the correctness.
+### 5. By adding the white noise, our group implement security function and test the correctness.(2 weeks)

 The applications of **accelerometer and distance detector** determine: